Mayo Clinic Care Network Content

 Preparing cuts of beef

-Even the leanest cuts of beef can become diet-busters if you prepare them in unhealthy ways.
-Here are a few simple methods to control the fat:
+Even the leanest cuts of beef can be bad for your weight and health if you prepare them in unhealthy ways.
+Here are a few simple tips to control the fat:

-- Chill it.
-After cooking, chill beef juices so that you can skim off and discard the hardened fat.
+• Chill it.
+After cooking, chill the beef juices so that you can skim off and throw out the hardened fat.
 Then add the juice to stews, soups and gravy.